karam94/git-football-transfers/4 - Removing files & reverting commitss/README.md

         Chelsea.txt
 ```

 As you can see, the file is now untracked again.
-The command we ran, reversed adding the file to the index from the working area which we did earlier using the `git add .` command.
+The command we ran, reversed adding the file to the Staging Index from the Working Area which we did earlier.

 You can now delete the file using the command `rm Chelsea.txt`.